Larsdb98/mesh_from_depth_ros/README.md

 # Depth to Mesh ROS Package

+ROS distro: Noetic (Ubuntu 20.04)

-This ROS package allows to convert depth images from RGBD sensors into meshes.
+This ROS package allows to convert depth images (sensor_msgs/Image) from RGBD sensors into meshes.
 It uses the uniform (2D image-like) structure of depth maps for its triangulation.
 Degenerate triangles and triangles that are likely wrong (i.e. connecting foreground and background surfaces) are filtered out.

 The meshing process uses Open3D's TriangleMesh class to export the mesh as OBJ files.
 Moreover, the exported OBJ files contain UV coordinates on each computed triangle.
 It is therefore possible to texture the exported mesh using an RGB image from the same sensor.